LeetLLM

 • Solid: You can size a model at FP16, INT8, and INT4, explain why runtime memory exceeds raw weight math, and choose between GPTQ, AWQ, and GGUF for a concrete hardware limit.

-• Strong: You can explain why GPTQ protects layer outputs, why AWQ protects activation-sensitive channels, and why calibration data and kernel support decide whether a quantized checkpoint is actually deployable.
+• Strong: You can explain why GPTQ protects layer outputs, why AWQ protects activation-sensitive channels, and why calibration data and kernel support decide whether a quantized checkpoint is deployable.

 • Excellent: You can design an approval gate that combines perplexity, task evals, serving metrics, fallback artifacts, and KV-cache checks before routing production traffic to a low-bit model.